SMooreSwe/talenthubBE/README.md

 # Talent Hub - .Net Backend

+## This Project is now continued [here](https://github.com/lups-tech/talenthubBE)
+Scoped Authorization, JWT Authentication and Authorization, Organization entities and more have now been added.
+Feel free to check it out!

 This repository forms part of a mob-programming project.
 The overall project is a job seeking system that can anaylse job adverts and display matching developers, to allow for easier and more effective recruitment.

 The frontend for this project can be found [here](https://github.com/lups-tech/devFrontend).